Danny Jansen turns 27 today.

 Adeiny was a free agent signing after fleeing Cuba.
-He got a four-year, worth $10 million back in 2010.
-The team figure he would get to the majors quickly, but he didn’t hit like we hoped.
-He did get called up August 12, 2012.
-He didn’t hit much, his line was .179/.214/.231 when they sent him back down August 24th.
-But a couple of days later Jose Bautista hurt his wrist and Hechavarria was back up for the rest of the season.
+He got a four-year, worth $10 million back in 2010 from the Jays The team figured he would get to the majors quickly, but he didn’t hit as we hoped.
+He did get called up on August 12, 2012.
+He didn’t hit much.
+His line was .179/.214/.231 when they sent him back down on August 24.
+But a couple of days later, Jose Bautista hurt his wrist, and Hechavarria was back up for the rest of the season.
 He would end up hitting .254/.280/.365 with 2 home runs in 41 games.

-After the season he was part of the huge trade with the Marlins, which brought us Jose Reyes, Josh Johnson, Mark Buehrle, Emilio Bonifacio and John Buck.
+After the season, he was part of the massive trade with the Marlins, which brought us Jose Reyes, Josh Johnson, Mark Buehrle, Emilio Bonifacio and John Buck.

-Career he had a 8 year MLB career.
-Pitched in 156 games, made 68 starts with a 4.44 ERA.
+He had an eight-year MLB career.
+He pitched in 156 games and made 68 starts with a 4.44 ERA.